cemolcay/KeyboardLayoutEngine/README.md

 }
 ```

-A button can be `Key`, `Text` or `Image`.
+* A button can be `Key`, `Text` or `Image`.
-Key case might be useful for `textDocumentProxy.insertText`operation.
+* Key case might be useful for `textDocumentProxy.insertText`operation.
-Text case might be useful for buttons like "space", "return", "ABC", "123" or any string include emojis.
+* Text case might be useful for buttons like "space", "return", "ABC", "123" or any string include emojis.
-Image case might be useful for buttons like "shift", "backspace", "switch keyboard" etc.
+* Image case might be useful for buttons like "shift", "backspace", "switch keyboard" etc.

 Styling
 ----

-Every style struct has their default values in taste of original keyboard.
+* Every style struct has their default values in taste of original keyboard.
-If you dont assign a value in `init` function of a style struct, it will be loaded with its default value.
+* If you dont assign a value in `init` function of a style struct, it will be loaded with its default value.

-`KeyboardLayoutStyle`
+KeyboardLayoutStyle
 ----
+Definition:

 ``` swift
 public struct KeyboardLayoutStyle {